Al Baik to open new branch in the UAE

 Hot on the heels of Al Baik’s opening its first branch in Abu Dhabi at the end of December 2022 and a drive-thru in Dubai last month in April, Al Baik recently shared that it was opening yet another branch in the UAE to appease fans.

-Taking to Instagram, the beloved Saudi fried chicken brand shared that a new branch will be opening in Sharjah.
+Taking to Instagram, the beloved Saudi fried chicken brand shared that a new branch will be opening in Dubai.

 View this post on Instagram